rishikumr/SpaceRideGalley/README.md

 ## Goal :
 Create an Android APP which show a list of SPACE iamges in a grid fashion and upon clicking on one tile would take you to detail screen of that image.

+## Code Architecture :
+There are total 3 modules in repo. 'app' and 'appcompose' are the two application modules, which results in respective view based and compose based app.
+Third module is 'imagefeaturelibrary' is an androdi library module which provide non-ui code to both app and appcompose module.

+This multi module App follows MVVM with Clean architecture.
+Uses Hilt DI, Coil Image loading, Coroutin and Flows.
+Compose UI is also present in 'appcompose' module.

 ## Screens :
 1. Images Grid Screen
 This is the home screen.
 When it launches, show a scrollable grid of pictures starting with